Battle of Taillebourg: Works of art

 The battle is the subject of an anonymous trouvère song, Molt lieement dirai mon serventois (RS 1835); it was written in support of Louis and his allies and mentions several historical figures by name.

-Eugène Delacroix represented the battle in his tableau The Battle of Taillebourg won by Saint Louis, which was presented to the 'Salon' in 1837.
+Eugène Delacroix represented the battle in his tableau The Battle of Taillebourg, 21 July 1242, which was presented to the 'Salon' in 1837.
 In it he depicted all the spirit and ardour of the charge of the French knights.